How to find the best iPad deal for Black Friday 2019

-Among Apple products, there's one that's always a headliner for deep discounts: the iPad.
-Apple's tablet line has gotten larger and more confusing every single year, but there's good news for any potential iPad shopper this Black Friday.
-All of the options are amazing, and iPad discounts are many.
+The Apple iPad is always a popular product for some great savings.
+This tablet line has gotten larger as time has gone on, which can make it confusing to decide on which one to buy.
+But there's good news for any potential iPad shopper this Black Friday All of the options are amazing, and iPad discounts are many.
 It's just a matter of how much you'd like to pay.

 Unlike last year, Apple hasn't released a new version of the top-end iPad Pro.
 But the recent 10.2-inch budget-line iPad is better than ever.
 Or should you get the Mini?
 Or, the iPad Air?